But how exactly does a stethoscope work?

 Some companies sell stethoscopes with diaphragms and bells that are made of hypoallergenic and non-chill materials to increase patient comfort.

-What are the Parts of a Stethoscope and Their Uses?
+What are the Basic Components of a Stethoscope?

-The parts of a stethoscope include the ear tips, ear tubes, tubing, and chest piece.
+The basic components of a stethoscope include the ear tips, ear tubes, tubing, and chest piece.
 The ear tips and ear tubes are responsible for holding the stethoscope in place and providing a pathway for sound to travel from the chest piece to your ears.

 What is the Most Important Part of a Stethoscope?